 Education and Training

-As a community physician, we invite you to attend accredited programs presented by multidisciplinary specialists of The University of Kansas Hospital.
+As a community physician, we invite you to attend accredited programs presented by multidisciplinary specialists of The University of Kansas Health System.
 You will have an opportunity to learn about the latest medical advances and techniques from some of the same physicians who helped develop them.

 For details about upcoming classes, or to schedule a continuing education program in your community, contact physician relations at 913-588-5862, or toll-free 877-588-5862.